circleci/circleci-docs/jekyll/_cci2/high-availability.md

 1. Pull down vault.
 No higher than 0.7 currently:

-2. Put the vault binary somewhere on $PATH (optional but makes life easier)
+2. Put the vault binary somewhere on $PATH as a best practice.

-3. Create a config file like vault.hcl with the following:
+3. Create a `vault.hcl` config file with the following:

 ```
 storage "file" { # Note:  This can be set to consul if they are using HashiCorps consul for HA